Grey (company)

 Grey, formerly known as Aboki Africa, is a financial technology company headquartered in Delaware, US.
 Founded in 2020 by Idorenyin Obong and Femi Aghedo during the global pandemic of 2020, the company focuses on creating global financial products for digital nomads.
 Grey is registered and licensed in Canada by FinTrac and the USA by FinCen and operates in the financial service market.
 The business model of Grey revolves around offering an online platform that facilitates international transactions and currency exchange for users in countries across Africa, the United States, Europe, and now Latin America and South East Asia.

-Grey changed its name from Aboki Africa in 2022.

 History

 Grey was founded as Aboki Africa in July 2020.